 - Remember that you need to treat your classmates with respect.
-The on-line classroom, just like the on-campus classroom, must be safe and open for all students regardless of their age, sexual orientation, race, ethnicity, religion, gender, disability, or perspective.
+The classroom, both online and on campus, must be safe and open for all students regardless of their age, sexual orientation, race, ethnicity, religion, gender, disability, or perspective.
 Even if you disagree with a classmate, you still need to treat that person with respect. - Please abide by the following discussion guidelines: - 1.
 Treat your classmates with respect. - 2.
 Any opinions or arguments you express should be supported by evidence. - 3.
 If you disagree with a classmate, question the evidence or the claim; not the person. - 4.
 No one should be understood to be 'representing' the racial/ethnic, gender, class, etc. group to which he or she belongs.
 You speak only for yourself.